-As of January 31, 2018, we had 17 issued patents and 15 patent applications pending in the U.S., and 6 patent applications pending in foreign jurisdictions, all of which are associated with U.S. applications.
-Our issued patents will expire approximately between 2028 and 2035.
+As of January 31, 2019, we had 16 issued patents and 14 patent applications pending in foreign jurisdictions, all of which are associated with U.S. applications.
+Our issued patents will expire approximately between 2031 and 2035.
 We cannot assure you whether any of our patent applications will result in the issuance of a patent or whether the examination process will require us to narrow our claims.
 Any issued patents may be contested, circumvented, found unenforceable or invalidated, and we may not be able to prevent third parties from infringing them.
 We are also a party to various license agreements with third parties who typically grant us the right to use certain third-party technology in conjunction with our products and services, or to integrate software into our products, including open source software and other software available on commercially reasonable terms.
 Despite the foregoing protections, unauthorized parties may attempt to misappropriate our rights or to copy or obtain and use our proprietary technology to develop products and services with the same functionality as ours.
-Policing unauthorized use of our technology and intellectual property rights is difficult, and enforcing our intellectual property rights is expensive and uncertain.
+Policing unauthorized use of our technology and intellectual property rights is difficult and enforcing our intellectual property rights is expensive and uncertain.